nhuttin7/high-quality-deep-face/README.md

 ## Technique Details
 * The inspired idea comes from Andrew Ng Baidu Face-recognition enabled entrance [demo](https://youtu.be/wr4rx0Spihs)
 * Problem can be solved by training a new CNN model for the only detection but recognizing technique between 2 classes (fake-real).
-* The different of fake and real features are belong to the image data.
+* The difference of fake and real features are belong to the image data.
 Those fakes images can't compare (the size, space, landscape,...) with the real image.

 <p align="center">
   <img src="read_pic/process.png" alt="processing image"/>